retaoliveira/retaoliveira.github.io/content/home/hero.md

 # Hero widget.
 widget = "hero"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "Academia"
+title = "Renata Oliveira"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
-hero_media = "user-2.jpg"
+hero_media = "avatar.png"

 [design.background]
   # Apply a background color, gradient, or image.